Jawaria9/Online_jobs_website_template/README.md

 ## Usage

-it improves your the coding skills.It Helps in deep understanding of bootstrap classes and styling with css.
+it improves your the coding skills.It Helps in deep understanding of React,state hook ,bootstrap classes and styling with css.

 ## Working

-  Open with live server in vscode
+ open terminal and get into folder type npm start

+## Description

+Freelancer is a marketplace where employers and employees are able to find each other.This site allow employers to post work for site members who place bids in a  competitive tender process

 ## Includes Files

-1. index.html file
+1. js file
 2. jpeg files
 3. png files
+4. Css file

 ## Website Demo